duckduckgo/privacy-reference-tests/broken-site-reporting/README.md

 - `gpcEnabled` - boolean - if GPC is enabled or not (native apps only) - GPC can be disabled by user or by remote config
 - `expectReportURLPrefix` - string - resulting report URL should be prefixed with this string
 - `expectReportURLParams` - Array of `{name: '', value: ''}` objects - resulting report URL should have the following set of URL parameters with matching values
+    - `value` is an optional check for an exact value match.
+    - `match` is an optional check for a regex match.
+    - `present` is an optional check for the presence of a parameter.
+    - `matchesCurrentDay` is an optional check that the provided value is the current day when the test is ran (e.g., `2023-11-01`).
 - `remoteConfigEtag` - string - string representation of remote configuration etag
 - `remoteConfigVersion` - string - string representation of remote configuration version (note, this is the numeric version found in the remote config (e.g, `1680178584671`, not `v1` or `v2`))
 - `providedDescription` - string - user-provided breakage description

+All of these custom fields are supported by the `reports` array objects within the multiple_report_tests.json file.

 ## Pseudo-code implementation